+Breaches have been “numerous,” according to the review.
+While China is identified as the primary threat, hackers from Russia and Iran have also been causing their share of trouble.
 US Navy considers that it faces threats from adversary nations like Russia, China, Iran, and North Korea, which have developed significant information warfare capabilities and interested in exploiting the Navy’s networks to conduct espionage operations, either by stealing information and technical data on fleet operations or preventing the Navy from taking advantage.

-One of the threat is spoofing and jamming attacks on the position, navigation, and timing (PNT) systems, that are dependent on Global Positioning System (GPS) satellite constellation.
+Another Cyber threat is spoofing and jamming attacks on the position, navigation, and timing (PNT) systems, that are dependent on Global Positioning System (GPS) satellite constellation.
 GPS spoofing attempts to manipulate a GPS receiver by broadcasting counterfeit signals remains the most likely attack method it due to its simplicity.
 This form of attack involves overpowering the receiver by broadcasting signals that are synchronized with the legitimate signals detected by it, thereby forcing GPS to provide false information.

 In July, 2017 the US Maritime Administration reported an incident in which at least 20 Russian ships appeared on trackers to be in the same spot 20 miles (32 kilometres) inland, despite being at various positions in the Black Sea.
 While this initially appeared to be a glitch, experts now suggest that Russia may have been testing a new system for spoofing GPS.